-He now rests with his parents and daughter Jenny Castorena.
+He now rests with his parents and two brothers.

-Funeral Services will be held on Monday, October 15, 2018 at Ford-Wulf-Bruns Chapel at 1:00pm.
-Interment will follow at Fairview Cemetery.
-Friends are invited to sign the register and greet the family on Sunday, October 14, 2018 at the Chapel from 4:00pm to 6:00pm.
-The family request memorials be made to the family to help with medical and final expenses.
-To leave a message of condolence, please visit www.fordwulfbrunschapel.com
+Funeral services will be held on Tuesday, May 28, 2019 at 2:00pm at Ford-Wulf-Bruns Chapel with burial immediately following at Fairview Cemetery.
+Friends are invited to sign the register and greet the family on Sunday, May 26, 2019 from 4:00pm to 6:00pm at the Chapel.
+The family suggests memorials be made payable to St. Jude Children’s Research Hospital and they may be sent in care of Ford-Wulf-Bruns Chapel 2405 Woodland Ave.
+Coffeyville, KS 67337.
+To leave the family a message of condolence, please visit www.fordwulfbrunschapel.com

-The family suggests memorials to the Coffeyville Community College Athletic Department; contributions may be left with the funeral home or mailed in care of David W. Barnes Funeral Home, 306 North Cline Road, Coffeyville, KS 67337.
+The family suggests memorials to the Tyro Volunteer Fire Department; contributions may be left with the funeral home or mailed in care of David W. Barnes Funeral Home, 306 North Cline Road, Coffeyville, KS 67337.

 To leave a message for the family please visit www.dwbfh.com.

 David W. Barnes Funeral Home of Coffeyville is in charge of arrangements.